ParasSethi8530/Random-Password-Generator/README.md

 # Random Password Generator

-Welcome to the Random Password Generator project!
-This web application allows users to generate secure and customizable passwords using HTML, CSS, and JavaScript.
-The application features a slider to select the password length, checkboxes to choose password elements, and a convenient copy icon for easy password management.
+This is a simple web application that allows you to generate random passwords.
+It is built using HTML, CSS, and JavaScript.

+## Project Overview

+The random password generator provides a user-friendly interface for generating secure passwords.
+With the ability to customize the length of the password and select the character types to include, users can create passwords tailored to their specific needs.
+The inclusion of a copy option enables easy transfer of the generated password to various platforms and applications.

-### Features
+## Features

+- Generate random passwords with customizable length
+- Select the character types to include in the password (lowercase, uppercase, symbols, numbers)
+- Copy the generated password to the clipboard

+## Usage

+1. Clone the repository to your local machine.
+2. Open the `index.html` file in your web browser.

+## How to Use

-- *Password Length Slider:* Use the slider to select a password length ranging from 1 to 15 characters.
+- Use the slider to select the length of the password (from 1 to 15 characters).
-- *Checkbox Options:* Choose from four different checkbox options:
+- Check the checkboxes to choose the character types to include in the password:
-  - Uppercase (A-Z)
+  - **Lowercase (a-z)**
-  - Lowercase (a-z)
+  - **Uppercase (A-Z)**
-  - Numbers (0-9)
+  - **Symbols (@#&)**
-  - Symbols (*+/\])
+  - **Numbers (0-9)**
-- *Generate Password Button:* Click this button to generate a password based on the selected options.
+- Click the "Generate Password" button to generate a random password based on the selected options.
-- *Copy Icon:* Easily copy the generated password with the click of a button.
-This allows for convenient pasting of the password anywhere it's needed.
+- Click the "Copy" button to copy the generated password to the clipboard.

-### Live Demo and Screenshots

-- *Live Demo:* [Add Live Demo Link Here]
-- *Screenshots:* [Add Screenshots Here]

-### Repository Structure

-The repository contains the following files:

-1. index.html - Contains the HTML structure of the web application, including the slider, checkboxes, and buttons.
-2. style.css - Handles the styling and layout of the web application, ensuring a visually appealing and user-friendly interface.
-3. script.js - Implements the functionality of the password generator, including the logic for generating passwords based on the user's selections and enabling the copy feature.

-### Usage

-To use the Random Password Generator, simply open the index.html file in your web browser.
-From there, you can interact with the slider, checkboxes, and buttons to customize and generate passwords according to your preferences.

-### GitHub Repository

-For the complete code and implementation details, please visit the GitHub repository [here](add_repository_link).
-Feel free to explore the code, contribute, or provide feedback to enhance the functionality of the Random Password Generator.

-Thank you for your interest in the Random Password Generator project!
-If you have any further questions or need assistance, feel free to reach out.

----

-Please replace the placeholders such as [Add Live Demo Link Here], [Add Screenshots Here], and [add_repository_link] with the appropriate links and information for your project.
+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Demo

+You can check out a live demo of the password generator [here](https://example.com).

+## Contributing

+If you'd like to contribute to this project, please fork the repository and submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).